laravel/docs/structure.md

 The `routes` directory contains all of the route definitions for your application.
 By default, several route files are included with Laravel: `web.php`, `api.php`, `console.php`, and `channels.php`.

 The `web.php` file contains routes that the `RouteServiceProvider` places in the `web` middleware group, which provides session state, CSRF protection, and cookie encryption.
-If your application does not offer a stateless, RESTful API then it is likely that all of your routes will most likely be defined in the `web.php` file.
+If your application does not offer a stateless, RESTful API then all your routes will most likely be defined in the `web.php` file.

 The `api.php` file contains routes that the `RouteServiceProvider` places in the `api` middleware group.
 These routes are intended to be stateless, so requests entering the application through these routes are intended to be authenticated [via tokens](/docs/{{version}}/sanctum) and will not have access to session state.